Zurich family offices · Cross-border positioning

 • CHF-indexed case studies and Swiss-denominated track records.
 The US co-investor has to convert and re-contextualise before the result can register, and most will not finish the translation.

-• Governance language built for the Zurich register reads as opaque in the American register.
-Phrasing that signals institutional seriousness in Paradeplatz reads as evasion to a US intermediary, and the reader pulls back rather than push for clarification.
+• Governance language built for the Zurich register lands as opaque in the American buyer language.
+Phrasing that signals institutional seriousness in Paradeplatz lands as evasion to a US intermediary, and the buyer pulls back rather than push for clarification.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator cannot place it on a comparison axis.

-• Swiss understatement filling hero positions where US readers expect category and outcome claims.
-The homepage headline, the first line of the deck, and the opening paragraph of the portfolio-company one-pager default to process, restraint, and legacy, and the US reader encounters them before a category has been named.
+• Swiss understatement filling hero positions where US buyers expect category and outcome claims.
+The homepage headline, the first line of the deck, and the opening paragraph of the portfolio-company one-pager default to process, restraint, and legacy, and the US buyer encounters them before a category has been named.

 The family office is not the problem.
 The portfolio is not the problem.
-The two surfaces are doing each other's job, and Swiss discretion is filling the frame the US category claim should have occupied.
+The two pages and sales materials are doing each other's job, and Swiss discretion is filling the frame the US category claim should have occupied.

 How engagements start